PurePlugin/jSkype/README.md

 MessageBuilder is the builder class for constructing string that is safe to pass to Group#sendMessage.
 In order to add text to the message builder, use #addText.
 Only use #addHtml with past outputs from #build and html code you know is safe.
 If you'd like to add two message builders together, simply builderA.build() + builderB.build() would work, however I recommend you to pass the old build output to the constructor of the new builder instance, if you want to make a clean message builder.
 Otherwise, you can use the FormatUtils class for small, quick jobs.

 #Example event handler usage:
-In order to listen for an event, create a class that implements EventListener, and register it by calling "api.getEventManager().registerListener(new YourListener(skype));" All event's can be found the "xyz.gghost.jskype.api" package and in the event section of this readme file.

 ```java
 public class ExampleListener